nanochess/CVBasic/README.md

 All platforms have been tested in emulation.

-* Colecovision and MSX have been tested in real hardware by myself.
+* Colecovision, MSX, and NES have been tested in real hardware by myself.
 * Sega SG1000/SC3000 tested in real hardware by aotta.
 * Spectravideo SVI-318/328 tested in real hardware by Tony Cruise.
 * Creativision / Dick Smith's Wizzard tested in real hardware by Scouter3d.